hamidb/interview-questions/leetcode/medium-LowestCommonAncestorofaBinaryTree.md

 Solution
 ========
 Keep searching until we find both nodes while keeping all searched nodes parent in a dictionary.
-Then we can build p's ancestor and search q in p's ancestor.
+Then we can build p's ancestor and search q or q's ancestors in p's ancestor.

 ```python
 # Definition for a binary tree node.